julianjca/juliancanderson.com/content/blog/how-to-take-smart-notes/index.md

 #### Let the Work Carry You Forward

-There are 2 types of enery:
+There are 2 types of energy:

 - Endorgenic: once triggered, it keeps on running.
 - Exorgenic: we need to add energy for it to keep running.